These luxury fashion brands that upcycle are changing the way the fashion industry operates

 A lot of people aren’t sure if leather is eco-friendly, but any brand that uses leather scraps from factories around the globe is ok in our books.
 Founded by friends Mansi and Cassandra who named their label after their favorite systems theorist, Buckminster Fuller (who once said, “Call me trimtab”, in case you’re wondering) TRMTAB aims to reduce the amount of leather scraps that typically find their way into landfill by cleverly using these scraps to create beautifully woven bags and electronics cases.
 We’d like to see them become the new Bottega Veneta!

 It seems a shame that those aluminium ring pulls on drink cans get thrown into the bin.
 Especially when they can be upcycled into glamorous clothing and accessories like those made by Bottletop Fashion!
-The ethical fashion brand is based in the UK, Africa and Brazil, where it helps to create a sustainable livelihood for the highly skilled craftsmen as well as supporting young people through their foundation, which is focused on educational projects.
-The label created by Cameron Saul son of the founder of Mulberry (Roger Saul) which explains why these beautiful bags are aimed at the luxury/ designer market.
+This ethical fashion brand is based in the UK, Africa and Brazil, where it helps to create a sustainable livelihood for the highly skilled craftsmen as well as supporting young people through their foundation, which is focused on educational projects.

 Every single item in this Paris based designer’s collections are made from vintage textiles dating back to the 50’s.
 All her fabrics have been handpicked for their exceptional quality, print technique and origin, ensuring that each piece is a numbered limited edition or unique.
 It’s not easy to find these: such textiles are rare and need to be expertly sourced from antique fairs, auctions, vintage stock and mills from around the globe, but Bialas talent for hunting these down and creating chic, feminine fashion from them, have made her a favourite sustainable designer with fashionistas from Japan to New Jersey.